-The Reconfigure Network is a group of feminist cybersecurity practitioners and researchers founded at the Oxford Internet Institute.
+The Reconfigure Network is a group of feminist cybersecurity practitioners and researchers who aim to advance industry and academia by using citizen science and action research methods.
 This report would not exist without the hard work of the following individuals, as well as the contributions of community partners and workshop participants throughout the project.
 We are forever indebted to everyone's enthusiasm and good-natured collaboration.

-This project was supported by a UK Research & Innovation Citizen Science Exploration Grant.
+This project was also made possible by a UK Research & Innovation Citizen Science Exploration Grant.

-Suggested citation: Reconfigure: Feminist Action Research in Cybersecurity', Oxford Internet Institute, 2021 < https://www.oii.ox.ac.uk/reconfigure-report-2020 tl;dr 4 Introduction 6 8 Related work Methods 9 Ethics 13 Findings 14 Threat Modelling 16 Special Workshops 25 Reflections & Limitations 26 28 Conclusion 30 Works Cited Appendix 1: Data Analysis Codebook 31 tl;dr
+tl;dr 4 Introduction 6 8 Related work Methods 9 Ethics 13 Findings 14 Threat Modelling 16 Special Workshops 25 Reflections & Limitations 26 Conclusion 28 Works Cited 30 Appendix 1: Data Analysis Codebook 31 tl;dr

 This report presents a 10-month pilot study applying "action research" methods to cybersecurity.
-The Reconfigure Network ran a series of community workshops in which we invited participants to define their own cybersecurity threats, implement changes to protect themselves, and reflect on the role cybersecurity plays in their lives.
+The Reconfigure Network ran a series of community workshops in which we invited participants to define their own cybersecurity threats, implement changes to protect themselves, and reflect on the role cybersecurity played in their lives.
 Our findings can be summarised in five key points:

-- Feelings of avoidance, a lack of awareness, and jargony technical language prevent people from engaging with cybersecurity.
-Our workshops created supportive spaces where participants felt better equipped to overcome these barriers. - 2.
+- Feelings of avoidance, a lack of awareness, and jargony technical language prevent people from engaging with cybersecurity - our workshops created supportive spaces where participants felt better equipped to overcome these barriers. - 2.
 Our participants demonstrated care and thoughtfulness not only in their own digital privacy practices, but also with respect to the security of their families and communities.
 This enthusiasm contradicts the stereotype of lazy, uninterested technology users in common cybersecurity narratives. - 3.
 People's digital practices are shaped by privilege and oppression.
 While advantages like wealth or education help people access knowledge about cybersecurity, experiences of abuse on the basis of gender identity, race, or sexuality both expose people to greater harm and leave them more motivated to take action.